 If the proposed arrangement posses no risk of any harmful consequences for the company, the employer should always allow it.

-With applications like All Hours, which is our online time and attendance solution, it is very easy to keep records of working hours, vacation days and breaks to be able to demonstrate a compliance with the Netherlands Working Hours act.
+With online tools like All Hours, which is our time and attendance application, it is very easy to keep records of working hours, vacation days and breaks to be able to demonstrate a compliance with the Netherlands Working Hours act.
 Using a very customizable set of settings All Hours allows you to set different flexible, full-time or part-time schedules for each of your employees.
 The mobile application also allows remote employees to enter their hours from anywhere.